 Simple English definitions for legal terms

-Read a random definition: proper independent advice
+Read a random definition: disabled person

 Immediate descent refers to the passing of property or inheritance directly to an heir, without any other family members in between.
 For example, if a grandmother leaves her property to her granddaughter because the granddaughter's mother has already passed away, this is immediate descent.
 It is different from mediate descent, which involves passing property through other family members before reaching the intended heir.
 Immediate descent can happen on the mother's side (maternal-line descent) or the father's side (paternal-line descent), and it is a type of lineal descent, which means it goes directly from one generation to the next.